nnobile/nnobile.github.io/_posts/2021-05-21-execution_context_this_arrow_vs_regular_functions.markdown

 Outside of the function, `this` still refers to the global window object.

-An easy way to remember what `this` refers to is to look at the line where the function is called or method is called.
+An easy way to remember what `this` refers to, is to look at the line where the function is called or method is called.
 See example below.

 ```
 const user = {